-- 5. Is it likely that light with frequencies higher than ultraviolet was the main cause of Tía Ana's cataracts?
+- 5. Revisit the issue: Is it likely that light with frequencies higher than ultraviolet was the main cause of Tía Ana's cataracts?
 Explain why or why not. - 6.
-Provide an example, not found in the Reading, of a tool that uses electromagnetic waves to help scientists more accurately measure, explore, model, and compute during scientific investigation.
-Explain how the tool works.
+Provide an example, not found in the Reading, of a tool that uses electromagnetic waves to help scientists more accurately measure, explore, model, and compute during scientific investigations.
+Explain how this tool works.